bj-rutledge/aws-profile-switcher/ReadMe.md

 Script for BASH and PowerShell

 ## Notes:
-To install in powershell, place the script in ~\Documents\WindowsPowerShell directory.
-If your execution policy is strict, you will need to run:
+To install in powershell, call script in your profile.ps1 If your execution policy is strict, you will need to run:
 ````ps1
 Unblock-File -Path ~\Documents\WindowsPowerShell\aws-profile-switcher.ps1